WonkyWumpus/easy-sshd-ubuntu-1604/README.md

 1. Version of minikube-build-keys-and-secret.sh work with all Kubernetes environments, not just minikube
 2. minikube-build-keys-and-secret.bat for windows hosts
 3. Avoid need to find IPs from minibue VM (maybe proper service defs and similar shortname configs inside VM itself).
 Maybe as a single jumpserver into the cluster.
+4. sshd setup and a some other info gleaned for other repos.
+Should add credit/attribution.